Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: Examine the information about the secret you created.

     >**Note**: To get the most current version of a secret, reference `https://<key_vault_name>.vault.azure.net/secrets/<secret_name>` or get a specific version, reference `https://<key_vault_name>.vault.azure.net/secrets/<secret_name>/<secret_version>`
-    >

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.